AriFordsham/GHCWiki/type-functions-solving.md

     (tn', eqtn) = flatten tn
-    FRESH alpha, such that alpha > x for all x already used RECORD alpha := F t1'..tn'
+    FRESH alpha, such that alpha > x for all x already used RECORD alpha := F t1'..tn' flatten [[t1 t2]] = (t1' t2', eqs++eqt)
-!!!TODO: maybe use a fresh gamma instead of 'id' for wanteds (and drop the alpha > x requirement (See SPJ's email) flatten [[t1 t2]] = (t1' t2', eqs++eqt) where
+  where
     (t1', eqs) = flatten t1